Sets the number of decimals for a structure, using its round-off (A. Keen).

 DECIMALS procedure operates similarly to the standard Genstat default, except that the number of decimal places is decreased if the final decimal position would contain the digit zero for every value of the structure.
 It also differs in that it has its own

-SIGNIFICANTFIGURES option to specify the required number of significant figures (default 4).
+SIGNIFICANTFIGURES option to specify the required number of significant figures from the system default.

 The numerical structure for which the number of decimals is to be determined must be supplied using the